jenkins-x/jx-docs/content/en/docs/reference/commands/jx_step_create_helmfile.md

 ---
 ## jx step create helmfile

-[33mAlpha command, expect this to change or be removed, created: Jan 28 2020[0m
+Alpha command, expect this to change or be removed, created: Jan 28 2020

 ### Synopsis

-[33mAlpha command, expect this to change or be removed, created: Jan 28 2020 ** EXPERIMENTAL COMMAND ** Generates a helmfile from a jx-apps.yml see enhancement https://github.com/jenkins-x/enhancements/pull/1[0m
+Alpha command, expect this to change or be removed, created: Jan 28 2020 ** EXPERIMENTAL COMMAND ** Generates a helmfile from a jx-apps.yml see enhancement https://github.com/jenkins-x/enhancements/pull/1

 ```
 jx step create helmfile [flags]